arup-group/mc/README.md

 ## Tests
 It's broken?
-Yes there are some tests via `pytest` (`pip2 install pytest`), although coverage is "variable".
+Yes there are some tests via `pytest`, although coverage is "variable".

 ## Contact